 We are researching illegal exclusions; unexplained pupil moves into alternative provision; parental engagement; teacher awareness of whole-child development; and how the quality of relationships affects outcomes in alternative provision.

-Last year over 830,000 days of schooling were lost due to pupils being sent home for fixed periods.
+Last year nearly 2 million days of schooling were lost due to suspensions.
 Every day missed is associated with a lower chance of achieving good GCSEs.

-Exclusions disproportionally affect pupils from low-income families, children with a social worker, children from certain ethnic backgrounds and children with social, emotional and mental health needs.
+Exclusions disproportionally affect pupils from low-income families, children with a social worker, children from certain ethnic backgrounds and children with special educational needs.

 A reduction in the number of children officially and unofficially excluded from schools, whether for a few days at a time, or permanently.